DarkoKlisuric/Symfony-basic/README.md

 # SymfonySocialNetwork
-Creating a social network with Symfony 4.3
+Social network with Symfony 4.3

+This is a simple app where user can like/unlike , follow/unfollow other users and create,update and delete their posts.